 Familiarising your child with a dentist at a young age can encourage proper oral hygiene and care for their teeth.
 It is important to introduce your baby to your family dentist as early as possible.
-Encouraging your child to trust their dentist will reap rewards as they grow, and help to prevent gum disease and dental problems.
+Encouraging your child to trust their dentist will reap rewards as they grow, and help to prevent gum disease and dental problems in the future.

 Teething usually starts when a baby is six months old.
 They then begin to lose their primary teeth (baby teeth) around the age of six years old.

 Regular dental appointments will promote the health of their teeth and can also be used to detect cancer, gum diseases and more.